PAJK87/cs623-project/Q7 N-Optimization.md

 ~~~

 If I wanted to make sure this scales to very large amounts of data I would make sure I have correct indexes set up to make finding data easier.
 I could also cluster the table based on that index.
 I could also partition the table and use parallel execution on the queries.
 If the data doesn't change often I could store the calculation to make retrieving it faster.

+In regards to this specific query, I could make a new table with the transformation to geography type already done, and when scaling that would speed up the query a lot because of the preprocessing done when data is inserted.